harrisonlab/fusarium_venenatum/README.md

  	done
  ```

- Assembly for PG8, FOP1 and FOP5 failed due to a lack of memory, as such the assembly was
+ Assembly for strains failed due to a lack of memory, as such the assembly was
  resubmitted with more RAM.

  ```bash